 The coronavirus family includes many different viruses that can cause respiratory infection.
 Many coronaviruses only cause colds, while others can cause more serious illness and in some cases, death.

 Coronaviruses are also detected in animals.
-In rare cases, these coronaviruses can develop so they can transmit from animals to humans and between humans.
-This was seen during the SARS epidemic in 2002 (Severe Acute Respiratory Syndrome), where the infection probably came from bats via civet cats and other animals, and MERS (Middle East Respiratory Syndrome) in 2012, where dromedary camels were the source of infection for the virus.
+In rare cases, these coronaviruses can develop so they can transmit from animals to humans and between humans, as seen during the SARS epidemic in 2002.
+The SARS virus infection probably came from bats via civet cats and other animals.
+Dromedaries and camels were the source of infection for the MERS virus discovered in 2012.

 Infection from food, water and animals

 How contagious is it?
-(R0)

 Symptoms and disease

-The new coronavirus causes respiratory infections, ranging from mild symptoms to severe disease and, in rare cases, death.
+The new coronavirus causes respiratory tract infections, ranging from mild symptoms to severe disease and, in rare cases, death.